 Camp broke down, cleaned up and on the river.
 Our philosophy is the sooner we get on the river each day the more time we will have to make stops.
 Guests choose what river craft they want to experience in the morning and we get in the flow.

 Arrive at that evening’s camp.
-Upon arrival the camp will be mostly set up, tents and all.
-This gives our guests the most amount of time to enjoy the Middle Fork and get settled into another amazing riverside camp.
+Upon arrival, the camp will be mostly set up, tents and all.
+This gives our guests the most amount of time to enjoy the Middle Fork or Main Salmon rivers and get settled into another amazing riverside camp.

 Dinner served.
 Our meals are mostly made from scratch with as many locally-sourced ingredients as possible.
 We use charcoal to grill fresh meats and fish, Dutch ovens to bake main courses, as well as breads and desserts, and often utilize a propane stove.

 If conditions allow we always enjoy having a campfire.
-As Middle Fork of the Salmon River outfitters we follow all Forest Service regulations for Leave No Trace Camping, including having our evening fire in a metal fire pan we bring.
+As Middle Fork and Main Salmon River outfitters we follow all Forest Service regulations for Leave No Trace Camping, including having our evening fire in a metal fire pan we bring.
 On many trips, one of the guides will play music and/or tell stories.

 You can choose to end your day in your roomy 3 person tents for no more than 2 people, and a tent of your own upon request, or if you are a solo traveler.
 We do encourage folks to sleep under the stars, which is an amazing way to fall asleep that many folks do not otherwise get the chance to do.
-The Middle Fork is one of the best places on earth to view the galaxy.
+The Middle Fork and Main Salmon are two of the best places on earth to view the galaxy.